-- (1) Represents an aggregate of 518,278 shares of the registrant's common stock, par value \$0.0001 per share ("Common Stock"), which includes (i) 236,375 shares of Common Stock issued to the selling stockholders identified in this registration statement (the "Selling Stockholders") in connection with Settlement and Release Agreements, each dated November 9, 2020, entered into by each of them with the Company (the "Settlement Agreements"), (ii) up to 45,534 additional shares of Common Stock issuable upon exercise of certain outstanding common stock purchase warrants at an exercise price of \$2.55 per share, which warrants were issued to the Selling Stockholders on February 28, 2020 and were amended to increase the maximum number of shares issuable upon exercise of such warrants to 91,068 shares of Common Stock , and (iii) an aggregate of up to 236,369 shares of Common Stock issuable upon exercise of new common stock purchase warrants at an exercise price of \$2.55 per share issued to the Selling Stockholders pursuant to the terms of the Settlement Agreements, all of which shares of Common Stock are to be offered and sold for resale, in each case, by the Selling Stockholders.
-Pursuant to Rule 416 of the Securities Act of 1933, as amended (the "Securities Act"), this registration statement also covers any additional shares of Common Stock which become issuable by reason of any share dividend, share split, recapitalization or any other similar transaction without receipt of consideration which results in an increase in the number of shares of Common Stock outstanding. - (2) Calculated pursuant to Rule 457(c) under the Securities Act on the basis of a price of \$2.665 per share, which was the average of the high and low sales prices of the Common Stock as reported on the Nasdaq Capital Market on December 4, 2020. - (3) Calculated pursuant to Rule 457(g) under the Securities Act.
+- (2) Represents a maximum of 250,000 shares of the registrant's common stock, par value \$0.0001 per share ("Common Stock"), issuable upon exercise of certain outstanding common stock purchase warrants with exercise prices of \$4.46 per share issued to the selling stockholders identified in this registration statement (the "Selling Stockholders") in June 2021 pursuant to inducement agreements entered into between the Company and such Selling Stockholders, all of which shares of Common Stock are to be offered and sold for resale, in each case, by the Selling Stockholders. - (3) Pursuant to Rule 416 of the Securities Act of 1933, as amended (the "Securities Act"), this registration statement also covers any additional shares of Common Stock which become issuable by reason of any share dividend, share split, recapitalization or any other similar transaction without receipt of consideration which results in an increase in the number of shares of Common Stock outstanding.